-- The Airport is an aggregation of a number of certificates of title representing various parcels of land which are owned by a number of unrelated entities including PAC.
+- The Airport complex is an aggregation of a number of certificates of title representing various parcels of land, which are owned by a number of unrelated entities including PAC.

 - PAC, together with Westernport Airfield Pty Ltd, is the registered and beneficial owner of the land comprising the North/South Runway and the East/West Runway; and is the registered and beneficial owner of approximately 5 acres of the land surrounding the clubhouse.